Skip to content

 GST/HST implications exist.
 Depending on the scale of your operation and whether you are registered for GST/HST, there may be input tax credits available on your equipment and electricity purchases.

 Record-keeping is essential.
 The CRA expects detailed records: dates of mining, amounts received, fair market values at time of receipt, equipment purchase receipts, electricity bills, and any other operational expenses.
-Use mining pool dashboards and accounting software to maintain these records.
+The 2026 filing deadline for most taxpayers is April 30, 2026.

 For the complete guide covering hobby vs. business classification, specific deduction strategies, disposition rules, and filing procedures, visit our Bitcoin Mining Tax Guide for Canada.